Shalom Aleichem (liturgy)

 Shalom Aleichem (שָׁלוֹם עֲלֵיכֶם, 'Peace be upon you') is a traditional song sung by many Jews every Friday night upon returning home from synagogue prayer.
 It signals the arrival of the Shabbat, welcoming the angels who accompany a person home on the eve of the Shabbat.
 The custom of singing "Shalom Aleichem" on Friday night before Eshet Ḥayil and Kiddush is now nearly universal among religious Jews.

+There are many tunes to the song, and many recite each stanza is recited 3 times.